shmuelyaish/FlightRemoteAndroidApp/README.md

 How to install app on android:
 1) Download the zip folder "FlightRemote.zip"
 2) Open the project on intellij
-3) connect android that is in developer mode and has USB debugging enabled
+3) Connect android that is in developer mode and has USB debugging enabled
 4) Install the app through intellij on to android
 5) Open the app "FlightRemote"